What do you keep top of mind when creating content? Maybe uniqueness, audience research, or topic relevance?

 Key Attributes of High-Quality Organic Content

-While no two pieces of content that ranked well featured the same formula for success, some standout features were shared among well-ranking, high-traffic organic content shared similar features.
+No two pieces of content that ranked well featured the same formula for success.
+However, some well-ranking, high-traffic organic content shared similar features.
 The articles all:

-- It’s guided by customer research and keyword research.
+- Are guided by customer research and keyword research

-- It features original data and is based on real-life experience.
+- Feature original data and are based on real-life experience

-- It has a variety of titles and subheadings.
-This is known as an H-tag structure, and these articles contain H2s and H3s, or H2s, H3s, and H4s.
+- Have a variety of titles and subheadings (known as an H-tag structure); they contain H2s and H3s, or H2s, H3s, and H4s

-- It is structured to improve the reader experience, having shorter paragraphs and sentences, lots of white spaces, bullet points, and lists.
+- Are structured to improve the reader experience, having shorter paragraphs and sentences, lots of white spaces, bullet points, and lists

-- It is updated every 6 to 12 months, keeping it fresh and useful
+- Are updated every 6 to 12 months, keeping them fresh and useful

-- It has a consistent and relevant tone of voice.
+- Have a consistent and relevant tone of voice

-- It is comprehensive content.
-Topic coverage is extremely important.
-Analyzing the top-ranking articles for your keyword can help establish a benchmark for optimal length.
+- Are comprehensive.
+Topic coverage is extremely important; analyzing the top-ranking articles for your keyword can help establish a benchmark for optimal length.